omegadefender/food-marketplace/README.md

 ```
 This project (Foodtopia) is a marketplace that allows local people to be able to sell or buy local produce within their surrounding area.

-It resolves a problem where local farmers may have excess produce and would like to sell their excess produce.
+It resolves a problem where there is a food wastage in australia as local produce gets thrown away due to excess and unable to be sold.
+There is certainly a demand to have local farmers or growers sell off their produce and may not have business savvy to sell their products.

 Likewise people who prefer local or organically grown produce may use the site to find local farmers wishing to sell their products
 ```